hadiabualfa/fugue-resolve/README.md

 http://127.0.0.1:5000
 ```

 Keep this terminal open while using the plugin.
-The MuseScore bridge sends requests to:
+The MuseScore-to-Python bridge sends requests to:

 - `POST /generate`
 - `POST /evaluate`